-Located in the beautiful Isola di San Pietro, in the Sulcis Archipelago in southern Sardinia, Carloforte is easily one of the most beautiful, unique places to visit in Sardinia.
-Recently become nationally famous thanks to a TV Series (L’Isola di Pietro), the island has managed to retain all of its local character.
+Located in the beautiful Isola di San Pietro, in the Sulcis Archipelago in southern Sardinia, Carloforte is one of the most beautiful, unique places to visit in Sardinia.
+Recently made nationally famous by a TV Series (L’Isola di Pietro), the island has retained all of its local character.

 Some Background Information On Carloforte And Isola Di San Pietro

-It was 1738 when the around 30 families from Tabarka – the Tabarchini – were granted King Charles Emmanuel III’s permission to colonize San Pietro Island, which was then uninhabited – although archeological remains prove that people had lived there in the Phoenician times (8th century BC).
-Remains of a Carthaginian settlement – with a temple and a necropolis – were also found.
+Archeological remains prove that people had lived in San Pietro Island in the Phoenician times (8th century BC).
+Remains of a Carthaginian settlement – with a temple and a necropolis – have also been found.

-Carloforte, the name of the only town in Isola di San Pietro, is a clear reference to the Piedmontese king – meaning “Charles the Strong” but also “Charles’ Fort.”
+The name Carloforte is a clear reference to the Piedmontese king – meaning “Charles the Strong” but also “Charles’ Fort.”

-Nowadays, Carloforte still has some very strong connections with Pegli and Genoa, in Liguria, and Tabarkine – a language that resembles that of Liguria and is at odds with Sardinian as well as Italian – is still widely spoken.
-Upon visiting you will see that the town resembles those you may have seen in Liguria – colorful buildings, narrow streets, fortifications.
-It really is one of the most beautiful villages in Italy.
+Nowadays, Carloforte still has some very strong connections with Pegli and Genoa, in Liguria, and Tabarkine – a language that resembles that of Liguria – is still widely spoken.
+Upon visiting you will see that the beautiful town resembles those you may have seen in Liguria – colorful buildings, narrow streets, fortifications.

-Finally, continue reading to discover more about the beaches in Isola di San Pietro, and the many things to do in Carloforte and on the island.
+Finally, continue reading to discover more about Isola di San Pietro and Carloforte.

 The Best Beaches In Isola Di San Pietro

-Isola di San Pietro is a great place to visit year round, but it certainly is at its best in the late spring and summer months, when vegetation is in full bloom and you can enjoy the many beautiful beaches.
+Isola di San Pietro is at its best in the late spring and summer months, when vegetation is in full bloom and you can enjoy the many beautiful beaches.
 You will find sandy beaches as well as small rocky coves, each with clear waters and offering unique experiences.

-GOOD TO KNOW: Maps of the island are available at the best hotels.
-Not only will maps point out all the best beaches, but also indicate whether they are a good spot on windy days.
+Maps of the island are available at the best hotels, pointing out the best beaches, but also indicate whether they are a good spot on windy days.
 They also point out the best sunset spots.

 Continue reading for more information.